Guide to MICHELIN Star Restaurants - San Diego

 What Constitutes a MICHELIN Star Restaurant?

-San Diego is home to not 1, not 2, and not even 3 or 4…but now to 5 MICHELIN Star restaurants.
+San Diego is home to not 1, not 2, or even 3…but to 4 MICHELIN Star restaurants.
 You may have heard of this famous designation but wonder what exactly it means.

 MICHELIN Stars and their relative meanings are a huge deal in the restaurant community, to say the least.